manbehindthemadness/PlayerCake/readme.txt

     Improvisers: These are real-time data factors that alter the behavior of Scripts (gyro, accelerometer...etc).
     Props: Sensors providing information about the physical world (echolocation, laser, IR...etc)
     Cues: Any conditional interrupt that results in an action being taken (there is a wall in front of me...).
+    Performance: This is a rating attached to Scripts, Scenes, plays and Directors respectively.
+The value signifies effectiveness.